What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Before dedicating two days to looking at ancient architecture under the blistering Athenian sun, begin your time in the capital with an adorable Airbnb tour meeting the stray cat colonies who live around the Acropolis slopes.
 Hosted by a local volunteer, meet at the Thissio Metro Station upper entrance then take a leisurely 1-hour stroll in the shade while being personally introduced to each friendly feline—from Marshmallow and Bagel to June and Jos.

-Even when caring for upwards of fifty cats, the host Eirini distinctly recognizes each one when encountered and somehow remembers all their names.
-As a partially philanthropic endeavor, the funds from the $23 ticket go towards feeding and medicating these sweet strays.
+Even when caring for upwards of fifty cats, the host Eirini distinctly recognizes each one when approached and somehow manages to remember all their names.
+As a partially philanthropic endeavor, the funds from your $23 ticket go towards feeding and medicating these sweet strays.

 Lunch - Wine is Fine